 The hardest thing of all, of course, was the flowcharting, and the tracking of events and stuff using codewords.
 Open world gamebooks are very intricate and complicated.

-An interview with a prolific and veteran gamebook writer, Jamie Thomson, of Fabled Lands, Way of the Ninja and the Dark Lord series.
+An interview with a prolific and veteran gamebook writer, Jamie Thomson, of Fabled Lands, Way of the Ninja, the Dark Lord series and many more.
 Latest in series of solo gaming interviews.

 Chat with Gamebook Author Jamie Thomson

-Jamie Thomson (wikipedia link) has written many gamebooks over a period of 40 years, including Way of the Ninja (with Mark Smith) , 3 Fighting Fantasy collaborations, open-world series Fabled Lands and VulcanVerse (both series with Dave Morris) and the Dark Lord Series.
+Jamie Thomson (wikipedia link) has written many gamebooks over a period of 40 years, including Way of the Ninja (with Mark Smith), Three Fighting Fantasy collaborations, open-world series Fabled Lands and VulcanVerse (both series with Dave Morris) and the Dark Lord Series.

 We have how Jamie's first gamebook happened, Fabled Lands background, favourite gamebook to write and a bit on collaborations.
 Among other questions.